aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 import com.aspose.cad.imageoptions.PdfOptions;
 ```

-## Step 1: Set the Resource Directory
+## Step 1: set the resource directory

 Define the path where your DWG files live.
 Adjust the string to point to your actual directory.